glossopoeia/boba/README.md

 export { hailstone }
 ```

-See the `test/` folder for many more examples of Boba syntantic and semantic features.
+See the `test/` folder for many more examples of Boba syntactic and semantic features.

 ## Building from source